ska-telescope/developer.skatelescope.org/src/tools/dev-faq.rst

 Containerise my solution
 ````````````````````````

-Our containerisation standards can be found in the `containerisation <https://developer.skatelescope.org/en/latest/development/containerisation-standards.html#container-standards-cheatsheet>`_ section.
+A summary of our containerisation standards can be found in the :ref:`container-cheat-sheet`.

 * Verify Docker installation
    * `Docker installation instructions <https://docs.docker.com/install/linux/docker-ce/ubuntu>`_: